Last Updated on March 22, 2026

 The discovery of the caves was somewhat accidental, when in 1959 five friends went out looking for bats.
 Little did they know, that when they entered a little opening, they’d discover something so magnificent.

-The caves can be visited on a 45 minute tour with audio guide.
+The caves can be visited on a 45-minute tour with audio guide.
 Because the tour involves a lot of walking up and down stairs in partial darkness, it’s not recommended for people with mobility issues.
-Also, for that reason, they ask you wear proper shoes ( no flip flops! ).
+Also, for that reason, they ask you wear proper shoes (no flip flops!).
 Flash photography is also not permitted.
 Because visiting the caves is one of the most popular things to do in Nerja, expect a long line to buy tickets.
-You can easily avoid that by buying your tickets online .
+You can easily avoid that by buying your tickets online.

 PRO TIP: If you are a European Union passport holder, you can visit Nerja Caves for free Monday through Friday at 9.30 am.
-This is limited to 60 tickets and you need to reserve them online no earlier than 48 hours before ( scroll to the bottom of the page to book it ).
+This is limited to 60 tickets, and you need to reserve them online no earlier than 48 hours before (scroll to the bottom of the page to book it).
 Tickets are valid for that one time slot only, so if you score the free ticket, be sure to arrive on time.

-How to get from Nerja to Nerja Caves ( CUEVA DE NERJA) :
+How to get from Nerja to Nerja Caves (CUEVA DE NERJA):

 The caves are located 5.2 km from Nerja’s center, which means you need some sort of transportation to get there.
 You have several choices to get to Cueva de Nerja from the main part of town:

-- Cueva Tren – a fun way of getting from the town of Nerja to the Caves is by taking the Cueva train, which leaves from Plaza de Los Cangrejos, makes a stop in the town Maro and then arrives at the Caves.
-The journey takes about 30 minutes, depending on traffic.
+- Cueva Tren – the train is a fun way of getting from the town of Nerja to the Caves.
+It leaves from Plaza de Los Cangrejos, makes a stop in the town Maro and then arrives at the Caves.
+It takes about 30 minutes, depending on traffic and the train drops you off right at the door.
 The train runs year-round (schedule varies depending on the season).
-The round-trip ticket costs €19.50, it’s valid for 24 hours and it includes entrance to the Caves and the museum.
+The one-way ticket costs €4

 - Bus – You can also take a bus from Avenida de Pescia for €1.60 one way.
 It departs from the bus stop on the opposite side from the ticket booth.
 The bus has Cueva de Nerja displayed up front.
 Tickets need to be purchased at the ticket booth.